- Market Analysis & Assessment

 Wesley holds an MA in Economics from the University of Toronto and a BA in Mathematics from Carleton College.

-Ami is an energy market consultant with a broad focus providing research and support on renewable energy development and power procurement, regulatory compliance, and electricity market design, based in Boston.
+Ami is an energy and electricity market consultant with a broad focus providing research and analysis support on renewable energy development and power procurement, regulatory compliance, market assessment and electricity market design, based in Boston.
+She advises project developers, investors, utilities and public sector agencies.

 Julie is Power Advisory’s Office and Accounts Manager based in Toronto.
 She has eight years of experience in bookkeeping and credit management for a private whole distribution company.
 As well, she has five years experience with operations and project coordination in financial services.
 Julie holds a degree in Economics and Psychology from the University of Toronto.